erikperez20/Granulometry-Edge-Detection-BDCN/README.md

 ## Rock detection in blasting images using a Bi-Directional Cascade Network (BDCN)

-This project uses a Bi-Directional Cascade Network(BDCN) based on the repository https://github.com/pkuCactus/BDCN to detect edges in rock blasting images to obtain the granulometry study of the fragmented material
+This project uses a Bi-Directional Cascade Network(BDCN) based on the repository https://github.com/pkuCactus/BDCN to detect edges in rock blasting images to obtain the granulometry study of the fragmented material.

 ### Prerequisites